alanyongy/tft-matchup-predictor/README.md

 Only detects A–Z, a–z, and 0–9.
 Players with identical names (except for unsupported characters) may be indistinguishable.

 🐣 **Legacy Codebase**
-Written early in my programming journey.
+Built during the early stages of my programming career, during highschool.
 While the logic is solid, the code lacks polish.
-Still valuable for:
+However, the underlying design demonstrates core competencies:
   - Reverse engineering and automation skills
   - End-user perspective UI parsing without APIs
   - Real-world impact in a competitive environment